Is Test Prep Necessary in a Test-Optional World?

 Colleges are acutely aware of the problems with standardized tests, even though a combination of test scores and grades offers the best indication of student performance in the first year of college.

 The test prep industry isn’t going anywhere, and test prep companies continue to offer a valuable service.

 In the past, test prep tutoring was as simple as showing up to a Saturday morning class for a few weeks before the SAT or ACT.
 That has changed.

 Even before the pandemic, test prep books were being traded in for more high-tech solutions, targeted at students who want to attend elite universities.

 Since the first days of Skype, test prep tutoring companies looked at the potential of tutoring from afar.
 Now with options like Zoom and custom platforms, practically every test prep company offers courses online.

 These are much easier to attend than having to drive across town, can be done anywhere, and still allow small groups to participate together.

 While there may be a lot of democratization in access to test prep companies, they are still focused on elite admissions.
-While the entire University of California system is now test-optional, that doesn’t mean that tests won’t be considered.
+Up until a few months ago, the entire University of California system was test-optional and that didn’t mean that tests weren’t considered.